NURS 6210-001 Advanced Health Assessment and Clinical Reasoning

 FACULTY CONTACT INFORMATION

-Office Hours: Tuesday 2 pm - 5 pm and by appointment
+Office Hours: Wednesday from 2-3 pm and by appointment

 This course will build upon health assessment skills developed in the professional nurse's basic educational program.
-The theoretical and clinical basis for assessment in advanced clinician will be developed.
-The process whereby the advanced clinician utilizes comprehensive physical, psychosocial, and cultural assessment across the lifespan to gather specific data relevant to common health problems is demonstrated.
-Faculty and preceptors facilitate laboratory and clinical experiences, which focus on assessment of clients and presentation of findings in a variety of settings.
+The theoretical and clinical basis for health assessment by the advanced clinician will be developed.
+The process whereby the advanced clinician utilizes comprehensive hisotry, physical, psychosocial, and cultural assessment across the lifespan to gather specific data relevant to common health problems is demonstrated.
+Students will develop clinical reasoning skills to begin to formulate differential diagnoses.

 CREDIT AND TIME ALLOCATION